 Held at the Weighbridge Cottage Burtons Reserve, Cygnet

 Cygnet Living History Museum is run and maintained by a small but dedicated group of local volunteers and helpers.
-We rely on community support to continue providing access to historic information and resources for the both the local and wider Tasmanian community.
+We rely on community support to continue providing access to historic information and resources for the Local, Tasmanian and wider Australian community.

-Our visitors are quite often from the furthest reaches of Tasmania and even interstate.
-With a surprisingly strong representation having regularly come all the way from France (pre-COVID), where there is still considerable interest in the history of our region thanks to its exploration by various French expeditions.
+Many of our visitors are from the furthest reaches of Tasmania and very often from interstate.
+With a surprisingly strong representation having regularly come all the way from France (pre-COVID), where there is still considerable interest in the history of our region thanks to its exploration by various historic French expeditions.

 Visit the Cygnet Living History Museum for: